Best Value SUVs: High Specs Without the Premium Price Tag

 Honda CR-V Multi-Angle Rearview / Huge Cargo Best-in-class interior ergonomics 4.7 / 5.0

-Avoiding Expensive Ownership Blunders
+Avoiding Ownership Blunders

 One of the most frequent errors is falling for "Dealer Add-ons" like ceramic coating, VIN etching, or nitrogen-filled tires.
 These are high-margin items that add zero value to the vehicle’s specs but inflate the price tag by $2,000–$5,000.
 Always demand an itemized "Out the Door" (OTD) price before discussing financing.
 Furthermore, be wary of "First-Year Models."
 Even reliable brands often have "teething" issues with new engine designs or infotainment software in the first year of a new generation.
 Waiting for the second or third year of a model's lifecycle ensures the factory has ironed out the bugs.